top of page

 • Weak Water Flow: If sprinklers barely pop up or spray only a few feet, you could be dealing with low water pressure.
 This can stem from a leak, a clog, or even a partially closed valve somewhere in the system.

-Any of these symptoms indicate that it’s time to investigate, as prompt action can prevent more extensive damage and save you from needing more complicated sprinkler repair in Lubbock down the road.
+Any of these symptoms indicate that it’s time to investigate, as prompt action can prevent more extensive damage and save you from needing a more complicated sprinkler repair Lubbock service call down the road.

 Your First Step: A DIY Sprinkler Inspection